You are using an outdated browser. Please upgrade your browser to improve your experience.

 How to retire early

 There is no set rulebook on how to retire early.
-Achieving early retirement is completely down to you, your financial planning and your unique set of circumstances.
+Achieving early retirement is completely down to you, your financial planning and your circumstances.

 You’ll want to have enough financial security to live comfortably in retirement.
 So while we can’t offer a step-by-step guide, we can give you some points to think about: